yuzhu1778/backmapping-proteins/README.md

 # backmapping

-This software is used to back map all atom protens from coarse grained beads.
+This software is designed to perform the reconstruction of all-atom proteins from coarse-grained protein using a feed-forward neural network.